Derek-R-S/Light-Reflective-Mirror/README.md

 TransportDLL - This is the name of the dll of the compiled transport dll.

 TransportClass - The class name of the transport inside the DLL, Including namespaces!
-By default, there are 3 compiled transports in the MultiCompiled dll.
+By default, there are 4 compiled transports in the MultiCompiled dll.
 To switch between them you have the following options:
 * Mirror.LiteNetLibTransport
 * Mirror.TelepathyTransport
 * Mirror.SimpleWebTransport
+* Mirror.MultiplexTransport

 AuthenticationKey - This is the key the clients need to have on their inspector.
 It cannot be blank.